Truro Cathedral: Bells

 A ring of ten bells was cast in 1909 by John Taylor & Co of Loughborough: the tenor bell weighs 33cwt-3qr-10lb (3790lb).
 Four further bells, also cast by Taylor, were installed in 2011: two completing the original ring to twelve, and two smaller ones to give the option of a lighter sound.
 In addition there are six bells in the Green Tower, previously in St Mary's Parish Church, of which five form a chiming peal.
 A planned great bourdon bell for the south-west tower was never made.

 Choir

-Truro Cathedral has had an unbroken choral tradition dating from 11 August 1876.
-The present-day choir has twelve adult singers who are either lay vicars or choral scholars and they are accompanied by either eighteen boy choristers or eighteen girl choristers.
+Truro Cathedral has had an unbroken choral tradition dating from 1876.
+The present-day choir has twelve adult singers who are either lay vicars or choral scholars, accompanied by either eighteen boy choristers or eighteen girl choristers.

-Girls were allowed to join beginning in September 2015.
 After the closure of Truro Cathedral School in 1982, the cathedral no longer has a dedicated cathedral school.
-Instead, choristers are awarded bursaries to attend Truro School.
+Instead, the choristers are awarded bursaries to attend Truro School.

-On 8 March 2017 (International Women's Day), the girls' choir were broadcast in the Choral Evensong series on BBC Radio 3 for the first time.
-The service included the first performance of two pieces; a set of canticles written by Dobrinka Tabakova and a set of responses written by Sasha Johnson-Manning.
+Girl choristers were first admitted to the cathedral choir in 2015.
+On International Women's Day in 2017 they appeared for the first time in a broadcast of the BBC Radio 3 programme Choral Evensong.
+The service included the first performance of two new works, namely a set of canticles by Dobrinka Tabakova and a set of responses by Sasha Johnson-Manning.
+The cathedral's girl choristers were also among those selected to sing at the coronation of Charles III and Camilla in 2023.

-The choir appeared on 2019's season of Britain's Got Talent.
+The choir appeared on the 2019 season of Britain's Got Talent.